 Backup: copy entire filesystem onto low-cost media (tape) at regular intervals (e.g., once a day).
-In the event of a failure of the primary media (disk), can replace media and restore data from backup media.
-Amount of data loss is limited to modifications that occurred since the last backup.
+Keep backup media off-line, where they can't be accessed during a security incident.
+In the event of a failure of the primary media (disk), accidental deletion, corruption due to crash, or security compromise, can restore data from backup media.
+Amount of data loss is limited to modifications that occured since the last backup.
 (1, 2, 3, 4)